 - Property and Homes: this will cover who has rights to stay in the family home and how property will be divided between you and your partner.

-- Childcare: this includes organising child arrangements and agreeing where your children will live and how time will be spent between the parents.
+- Childcare: this includes organising child arrangements and agreeing where your children will live and how time will be spent between both parents.

 - Finances: this can include agreeing financial arrangements for mortgages, investments and savings.